anicholson/obsidian-google-mail/README.md

 __Already have a credential__ : If you're using google api in other [plugins](#thanks) you can simplely enable the Gmail api for that project, then you can reuse the credential.

 __Use my credential__ : I have a credential for 100 users and would like to know how much it's gonna cost for multiple users.
-Contact me so you don't need to go through this part.
+Contact me so you don't need to go through this part. (thingnotok _at_ gmail.com)

 1. Goto https://console.cloud.google.com/ to create credentials.